Well, it’s finally over.

 Consider skipping that take out order for dinners that take less than 30 minutes to make.
 If you aren’t really in the mood for cooking, try eating at a restaurant.
 But if you really need to order take out, consider skipping the plastic utensils and containers if possible.

 Recycling is one of the best things to do.
 I’ve struggled with this a lot as it is easy to just throw it all into one bin.
 Whatever the object or whatever it is made of, chances are there is a way to recycle it properly.
 If something is not recyclable, try finding one that is next time (wherever possible).
+You can also look into waste management for hire.
+It can have a 24-hour turnaround between skip orders and deliveries.

 5. Learn to Repair